-Hamzei Analytics, LLC is in its seventeenth year of serving institutional traders, fund managers, and professional traders.
+Hamzei Analytics, LLC is in its eighteenth year of serving institutional traders, fund managers, and professional traders.
 Since February 2001, our data has been available to individual traders and investors, providing everyone real-time access to these powerful trading tools.

 A Special Tribute